aphenriques/integral/README.md

 # Install

 `integral` builds on Linux and MacOSX (Windows has not been tested yet).
-It requires a C++11 compatible compiler.
+It requires a C++14 compatible compiler.
 The library has been successfully built with:

-* Apple LLVM version 5.0; and
+* gcc (Debian 4.9.2-10) 4.9.2; and
-* gcc (Debian 4.7.2-5) 4.7.2
+* Apple LLVM version 7.0.2 (clang-700.1.81)

 Modify `common.mk` for Lua and `integral` install configuration.